Elasto-plastic residual stress analysis of selective laser sintered porous materials based on 3D-multilayer thermo-structural phase-field simulations: Introduction

-Residual stress has been a critical issue since it can affect the mechanical properties, dimensional accuracy, corrosion resistance, crack growth resistance, and performance of AM parts~\cite{chen2022review}.
-There are already some researches investigating the residual stress distribution across the parts developed using AM techniques, using experimental measurements and theoretical estimations \cite{mercelis2006residual,roberts2010numerical, pant2021simplified, mukherjee2017improved}.
+Residual stress has been a critical issue since it can affect mechanical properties, dimensional accuracy, corrosion resistance, crack growth resistance, and performance of AM parts~\cite{chen2022review}.
+There are already investigations focusing on the spatial distribution of the residual stress within the AM-built parts, which were carried out by experimental measurements and theoretical estimations \cite{mercelis2006residual,roberts2010numerical, pant2021simplified, mukherjee2017improved}.
 Mercelis et al. explained the origins of residual stress in parts produced by AM.
-They experimentally measured the residual stress distribution in a selective laser sintering produced part and compared it with the analytical and numerical solutions \cite{mercelis2006residual}.
+They experimentally measured the residual stress distribution in a selective laser sintering produced part and compared it with analytical and numerical solutions \cite{mercelis2006residual}.
 Pant et al. employed a layer-by-layer finite element approach to predict the residual stress and validated the model using measurements from neutron diffraction \cite{pant2021simplified}.
 Ibraheem et al. predicted the thermal profile and residual stress of SLS processed H13 tool steel using a finite element model.
 High porosity was observed in the range 25-40\%, yet a homogenized powder bed was utilized to simulate the thermal evolution and subsequently the residual stress \cite{ibraheem2002thermal}.